Aftercare and living rules after a facelift

 Six weeks after your facelift

-DO: SPORTS
+DOING: SPORTS

-Final check-up and result
+Final inspection and result

-A successful recovery begins with proper preparation
+A prosperous recovery begins with proper preparation

 fast recovery from breast augmentation

 A body that is healthy and fit before surgery will recover faster and better.
 The better your condition and general well-being were before surgery, the faster you recover.
-Therefore, make sure your body is fit and has enough nutrients leading up to the surgery.
+Therefore, make sure your body is fit and has enough nutrients for the surgery.
 This ensures better wound healing after surgery and reduces the risk of complications.
 Our partner R-Support has developed two science-based nutritional supplements for this purpose: Recover Prepare and Recover After Surgery.
-In preparation for surgery, you could start two weeks in advance with Recover Prepare.
-This is a shake that enhances your immune system and replenishes any deficiencies in essential nutrients for your surgery.
-It complements your normal (healthy) diet.
-Immediately after surgery, you could start with
+In preparation for surgery, you could start two weeks in advance with

 Recover After Surgery